Louisiana’s Commercial Driver’s License Laws

 The requirements to obtain a Louisiana CDL and the reasons for disqualification.

 Louisiana requires all commercial motor vehicle (CMV) operators to hold a commercial driver's license (CDL).
 There are several classes of CDLs and various endorsements that authorize different cargo and vehicle weights.
-And each CDL and endorsement requires different tests.
 This article outlines the requirements for obtaining the different types of commercial licenses and the reasons that can lead to a CDL being revoked.

 There are three classes of CDLs relating to the weight of the truck and/or trailer(s).